kt3k/vinyl-accumulate/README.md

 # vinyl-accumulate v0.1.0

-> Accumulates input vinyls and appends them as data
+> Accumulates input vinyls and appends them to the output.

 # Install